wordslayer/markdown-samples/Add A Domain Using Advanced Settings.md

 In the  **Add Domains**  window, type or copy/paste the domain(s) you are adding into the  **Domain Names field**.
 Domains can be entered in list format or separated by commas, as shown in the examples below.

+> [!IMPORTANT]
-> Internationalized domain names (IDNs) should be entered using  ==[Punycode](http://www.charset.org/punycode.php).== For example, if your domain name was mañana.com, you would add the domain in DNS Made Easy as “xn--maana-pta.com” (without the quotes).
+> Internationalized domain names (IDNs) should be entered using [Punycode](http://www.charset.org/punycode.php).
+For example, if your domain name was mañana.com, you would add the domain in DNS Made Easy as “xn--maana-pta.com” (without the quotes).

 ![enter image description here](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/47113286578/original/KIaRLBX2iWGdLkfOAtailWHc1KDT8PBlrQ.png?1639512317)